quarterstar/nixtra/README.md

 Nixtra is bundled with software for:

 - Programming
+- Web Development
 - Security Researching
 - Penetration Testing
 - Reverse Engineering
 - Gaming
 - Virtualization
-- Secret Management
 - Multimedia Applications
 - Social Media Applications
 - ...and more

 All software provided by the mainstream Nixtra repository must strictly be free and open source software.
-Popular software packages for proprietary applications can exist but are to be commented out.
+Popular software packages and configurations for proprietary applications can exist but are to be commented out.

 ## Security Considerations